 5A.
-Internal Management System Used to Evaluate Agency's Performance

-The Department of Mental Health has implemented a management system to ensure compliance with applicable standards in the delivery of quality services that includes:

-- Annual reporting on the agency's strategic plan to the Board of Mental Health.
-Progress reports are posted on the DMH website. - Monthly Executive Staff Meeting with attendance by program directors and bureau directors to disseminate and receive relevant information. - Bi-monthly Board of Mental Health meeting, with attendance by selected staff on an as needed basis, to ensure compliance with board priorities and directives. - Preparation of Board approved policies and procedures manuals, and adherence thereto. - Regularly scheduled audits. - Regularly scheduled site certification and monitoring visits. - Various committees at program locations example: Human Rights Committee, Quality Assurance/Performance Improvement Committee, etc. - Executive and Board review and approval of budget submissions. - External reviews by Joint Commission on Accreditation of Healthcare Organizations, State Board of Health, State Department of Audit, Mississippi Protection and Advocacy, and other organizations. - Ongoing improvements to management information systems, including both financial and operational data. - Adoption by the Board of a DMH Strategic Plan to emphasize community-based services.
+Internal Management System Used to Evaluate Agency's Performance The Department of Mental Health has implemented a management system to ensure compliance with applicable standards in the delivery of quality services that includes: - Bi-annual reporting on the agency's strategic plan to the Board of Mental Health.
+Progress reports are posted on the DMH website along with a quarterly highlights flyer. - Monthly Executive Staff Meeting with attendance by program directors and bureau directors to disseminate and receive relevant information. - Monthly Board of Mental Health meeting, with attendance by selected staff on an as needed basis, to ensure compliance with board priorities and directives. - Preparation of Board approved policies and procedures manuals, and adherence thereto. - Regularly scheduled audits. - Regularly scheduled site certification and monitoring visits.